Section VIII: Task Forces

 • Investigating compensation for volunteer work done for SAA.

-The task force should investigate these issues, identify actions SAA should take and prioritize them, and report back to the SAA Council.
-The Taskforce should seek assistance from non-member experts as needed.
+The Task Force should investigate these issues, identify actions SAA should take and prioritize them, and report back to the SAA Council.
+The Task Force should seek assistance from non-member experts as needed.

 V. Meetings

-The task force shall meet virtually as needed to conduct its work.
-The task force may conduct its business by email, telephone, or virtual meeting during the year.
+The Task Force shall meet virtually as needed to conduct its work.
+The Task Force may conduct its business by email, telephone, or virtual meeting during the year.

 Approved by the SAA Council in May 2023.